anchore/webinar-demo/docs/02-visibility.md

 **Now we are ready for release v1.0.0!**

-The dev team have been working hard over a long sprint to add "Docker support"!
+The dev team has been working hard over a long sprint to add "Docker support"!
 First let's look at these changes to the app
 ```bash
 cd ./examples/app:v1.0.0